MauroDeryckere/Pengine/README.md

 ```

 ### Combo System
-There's also an easy to use combo system, allow the user to create complex behaviour of different actions chained together within a given time frame.
+There's also an easy-to-use combo system.
+This allows the user to create complex behaviour of different actions chained together within a given time frame.

 ```cpp
 auto& input = InputManager::GetInstance();